jdcloudcom/en/documentation/Networking/Load-Balancer/Getting-Started/Register-Targets.md

 # Modify virtual server group

-1. Open the virtual server group editing page by clicking the Load balancer-Virtual server group-Editing;
+1. Open the virtual server group editing page by clicking the Application Load Balancer-Virtual server group-Editing;

 1. The server group name can be modified, the machine, container resource in the virtual server group can be added, deleted.